regularjs/guide/en/core/use.md

 ## `use` — the regularjs's Plugin System

-All methods introduced above will create connection with specified Component. __but for reusing, a plugin must Compnent-independent, the connection need creating during the using of plugin__.
+All methods introduced above will create connection with specified Component, __but for reusing, a plugin must be Compnent-independent, the connection should be created during the using of plugin__.

-so, the general plugin will be written  like this
+so, the general plugin will be written like this:

 ```javascript